Arje Shaw: Theater

 Mr. Shaw's first book, The Fix, was published by Library Tales Publishing in New York City on May 1, 2011.
 Shaw also stars in the 2012 The Thought Exchange film as himself.

 Music

 Arje Shaw was the creator of The Sonnet Man, a music production company representing the Shakespeare Hip Hop fusion artist Devon Glover.

 Personal life

 Arje Shaw was Jewish.
 His father fled the Nazis, after being nearly beaten to death, and settled in Tashkent, Uzbekistan.
 Later, the family spent three years in a refugee camp at Bergen-Belsen, where hunger and deprivation played a searing role.
 Ultimately the family migrated to the United States.
 His childhood experiences were said to make their mark in Shaw's plays.
-Arje passed away on March 10, 2018 after a very rapid decline from metastatic lung cancer.
+Arje died on March 10, 2018, after a very rapid decline from metastatic lung cancer.